-Additional Information: All publications that result from an awarded EPSCOR study shall acknowledge NASA Space Biology Program.
+All publications that result from an awarded EPSCOR study shall acknowledge the Space Biology Program within NASA's Biological and Physical Science (BPS) Division.
 If the NASA GeneLab Data Systems (genelab.nasa.gov) is used, GeneLab shall be referenced in the resulting publication and included in the keyword list.
 All omics data obtained from this study shall be uploaded to the NASA GeneLab (https://genelab.nasa.gov).

 Ferl RJ, Paul AL. Lunar plant biology--a review of the Apollo era.
 Astrobiology.
-2010 Apr;10. doi/10.1089/ast.2009.04173: 261-73. doi: 10.1089/ast.2009.0417.
+2010 Apr;10. doi/10.1089/ast.2009.04173:261-73. doi: 10.1089/ast.2009.0417.